 Step 4) Attend an information session

 Attend a Health Informatics information session.
-These information sessions will be held from January through March of each year for admissions to the fall term of that year.
-Dates of the 2015 information sessions will be posted during the fall term 2014.
+These information sessions will be held from January through June for admissions to the fall term of that year.
+All Information Sessions are held on the Sylvania Campus, TCB Building, Room 312.

 Step 5) Submit an application